apapamarkou/pipewire-controller/README.md

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.
+This script is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+## Contributing

+Feel free to contribute by submitting issues, pull requests, or suggestions.

+## Contact

+For any questions or support, please open an issue on the repository or contact the script author.